 These include: priority placement in housing, accessible living arrangements (7 houses and 3 apartment complexes are wheelchair accessible), a limited number of single rooms for students who require them, workshift accommodations and reduction in required workshift hours.

-For information when you apply for housing or are on the waiting list, contact Betsy Putnam, Housing Supervisor, at email@example.com.
+For information regarding disability accommodations, please contact Betsy Putnam, Housing Supervisor, at email@example.com.

 Your house is run by you, the residents.
 You have house council meetings to elect your managers and implement house policies.
 Your house meeting is an important way to get involved with your house.
 Decisions are made that affect you, so participate!